Röthelstein Castle

 Röthelstein Castle was built on a high rock next to the Danube River.
 It was first mentioned in 1180.

-In 1411 the fief of Rotenstein (as the castle was called then) was given to a Wilhelm von Enzersdorf by Albert V, Duke of Austria.
-Owning the castle, the village and the nearby river passage wasn't enough for Wilhelm and he often quarreled with the neighboring town of Hainburg over hunting and fishing rights.
+In 1411, the fief of Rotenstein (as the castle was then called) was granted to Wilhelm von Enzersdorf by Albert V, Duke of Austria.
+Owning the castle, the village, and the nearby river passage wasn't enough for Wilhelm, and he often quarreled with the neighboring town of Hainburg over hunting and fishing rights.

-In the mid-15th century the castle was inhabited by Wenko von Ruckenau, better known as the infamous robber baron Ledvenko.
-He terrorized the area from his robbers nest and even installed a barrier on the Danube to extract tolls from passing ships.
-In 1458 Ledvenko was forced to flee after Albert VI, Archduke of Austria, sieged and took the castle and destroyed the river barrier.
-A year later the castle was visited by Frederick III, Holy Roman Emperor.
+In the mid-15th century, the castle was inhabited by Wenko von Ruckenau, better known as the infamous robber baron Ledvenko.
+He terrorized the area from his robber's nest and even installed a barrier on the Danube to extract tolls from passing ships.
+In 1458, Ledvenko was forced to flee after Albert VI, Archduke of Austria, besieged and took the castle, destroying the river barrier.
+A year later, the castle was visited by Frederick III, Holy Roman Emperor.

-In later decades the castle changed hands several times and was leased out due to financial problems of its owners.
-By 1511 the castle was already in decline and presented to the town of Hainburg.
+In later decades, the castle changed hands several times and was leased out due to its owners' financial problems.
+By 1511, the castle was already in decline and was presented to the town of Hainburg.
 After that, the historical records fall silent.
-Only in 1694 a protest against its demolition was mentioned.
+Only in 1694 was a protest against its demolition mentioned.

-At present Röthelstein Castle can freely be visited.
+At present, Röthelstein Castle can be visited freely.
 A small castle ruin, not showing much architectural detail.
 But its location makes a visit still worthwhile.
 You will have to make a 10-minute walk through the woods from the nearest road to reach it.
 Hainburg Castle is nearby.

 Gallery